CSIS-iLab/india-states/_analysis/states-update-march-25-2020.md

 **Bihar**

 The Bihar Electricity Regulatory Commission reduced power tariff by $0.0013 per kilowatt-hour across all the categories of consumers.
-The new tariff rates will be applicable across the state from April 1, 2020. **Source:** [Hindustan Times](https://www.hindustantimes.com/patna/10p-unit-reduction-in-bihar-s-power-tariff/story-GdCIHSGL4I354G3UIn7wzI.html) In detail**:** [Tariff Order](https://berc.co.in/orders/tariff/distribution/nbpdcl/2223-press-release-of-tariff-order-fy-2019-22)
+The new tariff rates will be applicable across the state from April 1, 2020. **Source:** [Hindustan Times](https://www.hindustantimes.com/patna/10p-unit-reduction-in-bihar-s-power-tariff/story-GdCIHSGL4I354G3UIn7wzI.html) **In detail:** [Tariff Order](https://berc.co.in/orders/tariff/distribution/nbpdcl/2223-press-release-of-tariff-order-fy-2019-22)

 **New Delhi**